DavidLDawes/lightwalletd/README.md

 # Overview

-[lightwalletd](https://github.com/davidldawes/lightwalletd) is a backend service that provides a bandwidth-efficient interface to the Zcash blockchain.
+[lightwalletd](https://github.com/davidldawes/lightwalletd) is a backend service that provides a bandwidth-efficient interface to the VerusCoin blockchain.
 Currently, lightwalletd supports the Sapling protocol version as its primary concern.
 The intended purpose of lightwalletd is to support the development of mobile-friendly shielded light wallets.

-lightwalletd is a backend service that provides a bandwidth-efficient interface to the Zcash blockchain for mobile and other wallets, such as [Zecwallet](https://github.com/adityapk00/zecwallet-lite-lib).
+lightwalletd is a backend service that provides a bandwidth-efficient interface to the VerusCoin blockchain for mobile and other wallets, such as [Zecwallet](https://github.com/adityapk00/zecwallet-lite-lib).

 Lightwalletd has not yet undergone audits or been subject to rigorous testing.
 It lacks some affordances necessary for production-level reliability.
 We do not recommend using it to handle customer funds at this time (October 2019).